pixeltable/pixeltable-pgserver/README.md

 * Also possible: developing and testing apps that depend on some external Postgres (as a dev dependency)

 ### Basic summary:
-* _Pip installable binaries_: tested on Ubuntu and MacOS (apple silicon + x86), including pgvector extension.
+* _Pip installable binaries_: built and tested on Ubuntu and MacOS (apple silicon + x86) and Windows
 * _No sudo needed_: Does not require `root` or `sudo`.
 * _Simpler initialization_: `pgserver.get_server(MY_DATA_DIR)` method to initialize data and server if needed, so you don't need to understand `initdb`, `pg_ctl`, port conflicts, and skip debugging why you still cannot connect to the server, just do `server.get_uri()` to connect.
 Uses unix domain sockets to avoid port conflicts.
 * _Convenient cleanup_: server process cleanup is done for you: when the process using pgserver ends, the server is shutdown, including when multiple independent processes call